ShikharGhimire/NepalTourismdata/README.md

 - The Refer table describes the literature references for each expedition, primarily major books and journal and magazine articles.
-There are more than 14,700 records in this table.
+There are more than 14,700 records data in this table